-Allows individuals responsible for configuring and programming the PARTNER Messaging System to:

-- Administer System Parameters, such as System Language Mode and Call Answer Service operator extension.
+Allows individuals responsible for configuring and programming the PARTNER Messaging System to Administer System Parameters, such as System Language Mode and Call Answer Service operator extension.

-- Administer an extension to be either a Mailbox, Fax, Transfer-Only, or Automated Attendant Extension.
+Administer an extension to be either a Mailbox,

+- Fax, Transfer-Only, or Automated Attendant Extension.
 Mailbox administration includes programming a Phantom Mailbox (Release 6.0 or later).

-- Administer up to four Automated Attendants.

-- Administer System Security Parameters.
+In Release 7.0 or later, Phantom Mailbox programming allows multiple extensions to share the same destination mailbox. - Administer up to four Automated Attendants. - Administer System Security Parameters.
 Administer Line Ownership.

-- Administer System Group Lists .

-- Perform a System Backup or System Restore.
+- Administer System Group Lists and, for Release 7.0 or later, Directory Lists.
+Perform a System Backup or System Restore.